vala-lang/vala-lint/README.md

     cd build
     ninja test

-To install, use ninja install, then execute with `io.elementary.vala-lint`
+To install, use ninja install, then execute with `vala-lint`

     sudo ninja install
-    io.elementary.vala-lint
+    vala-lint

 ## Usage
 You can use vala-lint or its library to scan your files and projects easily.
 By default, you can lint every Vala file in the current directory and all subdirectories by

-    io.elementary.vala-lint
+    vala-lint

 Additionally, vala-lint uses [globs](https://en.wikipedia.org/wiki/Glob_%28programming%29) to match files or directories.
 For example, you can lint every file in a given directory by

-    io.elementary.vala-lint ../my-project/test
+    vala-lint ../my-project/test

 or specify particular files via

-    io.elementary.vala-lint ../my-project/test/unit-test.vala
+    vala-lint ../my-project/test/unit-test.vala
-    io.elementary.vala-lint ../my-project/test/*-test.vala
+    vala-lint ../my-project/test/*-test.vala

 You can automatically fix a certain class of issues by

-    io.elementary.vala-lint --fix ../my-project/test/*-test.vala
+    vala-lint --fix ../my-project/test/*-test.vala

-To list all options, type `io.elementary.vala-lint -h`.
+To list all options, type `vala-lint -h`.
 Additional command line flags are: `--print-end` for printing not only the start but also the end of a mistake, and `--exit-zero` to always return a 0 (non-error) status code, even if lint mistakes are found.

 ### Configuration
 Using a configuration file, you can overwrite the default settings of vala-lint.
 It can be included via the `config`-option

-    io.elementary.vala-lint -c vala-lint.conf
+    vala-lint -c vala-lint.conf

 A file of the default configuration can be generated and saved by

-    io.elementary.vala-lint --generate-config >> vala-lint.conf
+    vala-lint --generate-config >> vala-lint.conf

 The generated file will look like